thautwarm/ml-to-scheme/README.md

 Target racket.

-In fact not very trivial due to the greatly reduce of code, and more easy-to-write and powerful pattern matching.
+In fact not very trivial due to the greatly reduced code, and more easy-to-write and powerful pattern matching.

 ## Usage